Adaptive Business Management - Practitioner Certification

 - Team members needing to understand how they can best contribute.

-At the end of this half day module you will know how to apply principles and practices for highly performing teams that are self-organizing and accountable for their own results.
+At the end of this half-day module you will know how to apply the principles and practices for reliable design and production based on small-batch flow, which reduce risk while increasing speed and reliability.